-We believe that good planning should always primarily be focused on creating places that allow people to live the way they want to, while at the same time remembering to respect and enhance the environment, and protect valuable resources for future generations.
+We believe that good planning should create places that allow people to live the way they aspire to, but at the same time respecting and enhancing the environment, and sustainably managing all resources for future generations.

 We recognise and actively pursue the principle that people should have a choice of living environments to suit their changing lifestyle , social and family needs over time.
 These important objectives are sometimes overlooked with conventional planning activity and zoning approaches.